Diamondbacks rally from 6-run deficit to beat Padres 7-6 – KION546

 AP Sports Writer

+San Diego escaped a big jam, thanks in large part to a double play that went from the second baseman to catcher to shortstop.

+A night of bizarre sequences ended with the most peculiar yet: a runner scoring from second on a squibber to the right side.

-PHOENIX (AP) — Josh Rojas scored the winning run in the ninth inning when shortstop C.J.
-Abrams couldn’t handle a throw at second base, and the Arizona Diamondbacks rallied from a late six-run deficit to beat the San Diego Padres 7-6 on Tuesday night.
+Josh Rojas scored the winning run in the ninth inning when shortstop C.J.
+Abrams couldn’t handle a throw at second base, and the Diamondbacks rallied from a late six-run deficit to beat the Padres 7-6 on Tuesday.

+“You can’t make up some of the things that I saw today,” Arizona manager Torey Lovullo said.
+“We took advantage of a lot of key situations and won a baseball game, and I’m excited for these guys.
+They were excited.
+It was fun to be out there on the field watching that celebration.”

 Arizona trailed 6-0 after six innings, but scored four in the seventh and tied it with two more in the eighth.